 Another interested party was the Regional E-Commerce Director who hit us with “Shouldn’t you drive your business with other retailers first?”

 Fair question.
 But the answer was, that we were already doing that.
 This was an addition to, not a replacement for our existing online selling activity.

 The challenge was we’d started to hit a limit of what we could do with them.

 Our e-Commerce planning showed us that D2C would give us more control and flexibility.

-Plus, you’ve the benefit of direct connection with the online shopper.
+Plus, you have the benefit of a direct connection with the online shopper.
 You have the commercial benefits as you own all parts of the P&L. That includes the selling price and all your costs, especially the delivery costs.
 And of course, you have the added benefit of control over the channel.
-No middle-men to deal with.
+No middlemen to deal with.
 It’s just you and the customer.